Safta Jaffery: Early years and education

-Safta (Safder) was born in London, England the son Dr. Syed Shabbir Ali Jaffery a prominent Anesthesiologist and consultant who worked in London, at Hackney Hospital and also in Mosul, Iraq.
-Safder spent his early childhood in Hyderabad, India, living with his grandmother and sister Aliya.
-Safta’s parents (Dr. Shabbir Jaffery and Laique Begum Jaffery) moved him back to London to attend secondary school at Spencer Park School in Wandsworth, London.
-Safder was a popular student and excelled academically and was appointed as a prefect.
-He discovered his love for music whilst at school and formed a band and performed live concerts as the lead singer.
-He had three brothers Jeff (Hyder), Aka (Akbar) and Mazher.
+Safta was born in London, England the son Syed Shabbir Ali Jaffery an anesthesiologist and consultant.
+He spent his early childhood in Hyderabad, India, living with his grandmother and sister.
+Safta’s parents moved him back to London to attend secondary school at Spencer Park School in Wandsworth, London.
+He had three brothers.
 Safta was initially married to Angie living in Croydon and then married again to Nadia and lived in Wimbledon.
-He has two children with Nadia; Annisa and Amir.
-He was a devoted father and husband.
+He has two children with Nadia.

 Jaffery started his career in the late 1970s and early 1980s working in the A&R departments for Dick James Music, Decca Records, MAM Records and Magnet Records.
 In 1985, Jaffery set up the producer management company SJP/Dodgy Productions.
 The original roster included John Leckie (Stone Roses, Radiohead), Mark Dodson (The Who, Anthrax), Pete Hammond (New Musik/Latin Quarter) and Chris Cameron (Hot Chocolate, George Michael).
 Other producer clients added in the 1990s included Michael Brauer (Coldplay/The Kooks), Ian Caple (Tricky/Tindersticks), David M. Allen (The Cure/The Charlatans), Chris Kimsey (Rolling Stones/INXS), Mark Plati (Prince/David Bowie), Chris Allison (Wedding Present/Shack), Tony Mansfield (B52's/Aha) and Nick Griffiths (Roger Waters/Pink Floyd).

-Present clients include John Leckie, Ron Saint Germain (311, Tool, Bad Brains), Laurie Latham (Stereophonics/Jools Holland), Chris Brown (Beatles Anthologies/Starsailor).
 These producers have amassed over 150 certified platinum, gold and silver sales awards.

 In 1994, Jaffery was asked by the Yamaha Music Foundation, a Japanese music production company, to assist them in widening the appeal of the Japanese group Chage & Aska outside of the Pacific Rim.
 The group had sold 45 million albums in their region, but had not been successful yet elsewhere.
 Jaffrey devised the concept of the international collaboration featuring western pop stars recording the songs of Chage & Aska.
 After meeting with heads of major record companies in Los Angeles, Jaffrey secured fifteen major international artists to record the album, and was awarded the title "International Executive Producer" to produce it.
 The resulting album entitled One Voice featured the artists Lisa Stansfield, Apache Indian, Michael Hutchence (of INXS), Rick Astley, Cathy Dennis, Maxi Priest/Shaggy, Wendy Matthews, Marianne Faithfull, Alejandro Sanz, Londonbeat and Boy George.
 The album, which began under Jaffrey's direction and supervision, was licensed to EMI Premier in the United Kingdom for world distribution.
 To date, the album was sold in 500,000 copies worldwide.